 What’s left after the wedding? … memories that will last a lifetime … and those memories are enhanced by photographs that capture the essence of your wedding day.
 But how do you choose a photographer that will perfectly capture the event vibe and the intense feelings of that day?
 Here are some of my suggestions!

-- pop over to these guys First and foremost, your personalities need to click.
+- First and foremost, your personalities need to click.
 You are going to be spending much of the time on your special day with this person – including your most intimate moments– and you have to be sure that you communicate effectively and connect.

-- see here Details you’ll want to have clarified before making a decision include:
+- Details you’ll want to have clarified before making a decision include:

 - Will your photographer do a site visit with you before the wedding to identify backgrounds or angles you’d like to see in your shots?
 While not essential, it is a perk that will ensure you’re both on the same wavelength.
 You don’t want to discover after the wedding that the lovely little country chapel chosen specifically for its ambience doesn’t even show up in any of your photos.